 You must remain still.
 The therapist can see you on a screen.
 You can talk with the therapist if you feel sick.

 How Long Will It Take?
 TOP

 It takes 1-5 minutes.
 You should allow at least 30 minutes for each session.
 Most RT lasts 2-8 weeks.
 They are given once a day, 5 days per week.
 In some cases, you may be treated twice a day or only 3 times a week.
 The number of sessions depends on many factors.
 Talk to your doctor about the schedule planned for you.

 Average Hospital Stay TOP

 There is no hospital stay.
 External radiation is typically done at an office visit.

 Post-procedure Care TOP

-During treatment, your doctor will want to see you at least once a week.
-You may have routine blood tests to check for the effects of radiation on your blood cells.
+During RT, your doctor will want to see you at least once a week.
+You may have routine blood tests to check your blood cells.

 Call Your Doctor TOP